Definition and Examples of a Personal Loan

 Collateral is an asset that can be seized and sold to repay a loan.
 A home loan is secured by the home being financed.
 In most cases, lenders approve personal loans by evaluating your creditworthiness.

-Personal loans are relatively easy to apply for and qualify for when compared to home and auto loans.
+Personal loans are relatively easy to apply for and qualify for when compared to home, auto, or other types of loans.
 That makes them useful for everything from small home improvements to expensive purchases.
-You can use the money for almost anything, but it’s wise to borrow only as much as you need—and for things that improve your finances or make a significant impact on your life.
+You can use the money for almost anything, but it’s wise to borrow only as much as you need—and only for things that improve your finances or make a significant impact on your life.

 How Personal Loans Work

 When you get a personal loan, you typically receive your money in a lump sum, and you repay with fixed monthly payments over time.
-However, the details vary from lender to lender, and there are a few factors to take into account.
+However, the details can vary from lender to lender, and there are a few factors to take into account.

-Rates depend on your credit and can be lower than credit card rates.
-With excellent credit, you may be able to borrow in the low single digits.
-But with thin credit or bad credit, you pay rates that are similar to credit card rates.
-One popular online lender has rates as high as 35.99% APR.
+Your interest rate depends on your credit and can be lower than credit card rates.
+With excellent credit, you may be able to borrow in the single digits.

 You usually repay personal loans over one to five years, but other terms are available.
 Compared to credit cards, personal loans can reduce the amount you spend on interest and provide a definite payoff date.
-With many personal loans, there is no prepayment penalty, so you can pay off your loan early without any consequences, and that’s a great way to save on interest.
+With many personal loans, there is no prepayment penalty, so you can pay off your loan early and save on interest.

 Some lenders charge origination fees for personal loans, while others build all of the costs into the interest rate.
 When you pay origination fees, your lender takes an upfront charge based on the amount you borrow.
-Origination fees usually range from 1% to 6% of your loan amount and may depend on your credit score.
+Origination fees usually range from 1% to 8% of your loan amount and may depend on your credit score.

 Lenders need to verify that you have enough income to repay your loan.
 They may ask for details about your employment and income.
-Then, they can calculate a debt-to-income ratio to make sure that the loan payment won’t consume too much of your monthly income.
+They may also look at your current debt to make sure that adding a loan payment won’t consume too much of your monthly income.